 Chateau Malartic Lagraviere passed from the family of Maures de Malartic family to Arnaud Ricard.
-The Ricard family were quite well-known in the Graves region as they also owned Chateau de Fieuzal and Domaine de Chevalier.
+The Ricard family was quite well-known in the Graves region as they also owned Chateau de Fieuzal and Domaine de Chevalier.

 The Ricard family eventually sold the property in 1990 to the famous Champagne producer, Laurent-Perrier.
 In 1997, Chateau Malartic Lagraviere, became the property of Michele Bonnie and Alfred-Alexandre Bonnie in 1997.

 They earned their fortune as producers and marketers of detergent, before becoming chateau owners.
-Without prior experience in the wine wine world, the Bonnie family dove right in at Chateau Malartic Lagraviere, spending close to $20,000,000 to completely modernize the estate, and replant and increase the size of their vineyards.
+Without prior experience in the wine world, the Bonnie family dove right in at Chateau Malartic Lagraviere, spending close to $20,000,000 to completely modernize the estate, and replant and increase the size of their vineyards.

 They started out with 19 hectares cultivated with vines.
 By 2017, after 20 years of work, they had 53 hectares of vines at Malartic Lagraviere!

-In 1998, the entire wine making facilities were renovated.
+In 1998, the entire wine-making facilities were renovated.
 The design was created by Bernard Mazieres.
 At the time, the cellars of Malartic Lagraviere were revolutionary.
 They were one of the first major estates to begin using only gravity to move the wine in their cellars, which results in a softer, more elegant wine.

-The design featured an octagonal shaped, vat house with 10 large wood vats and 20 large, conical shaped, stainless steel tanks for the vinification.
+The design featured an octagonal-shaped, vat house with 10 large wood vats and 20 large, conical-shaped, stainless steel tanks for the vinification.
 They also expanded the vineyards with purchases of additional parcels, including the interesting named vineyard known as Chateau Neuf.

 Aside from modernizing all their facilities, at Malartic Lagraviere they began a new way of working in vineyards, moving to sustainable farming techniques and replanting sections of the vineyards.
 An important component of their rebuilding program was to enforce making a stricter selection in the vineyards and placing a larger percentage of their harvest into their second wine.